msprem88/msprem88.github.io/popular.md

 **Guest appearance on HRT, Good Morning Croatia, TV show 2017** - presentation and invitation for the Open day of the Department of Wireless Communications

-**Open day of the Department of Wireless Communications 2017 till 2019** - presentation of the institute through AOLab
+**Open day of the Department of Wireless Communications 2017 till 2019** - presentation of the faculty through AOLab

 **FER Open Day 2016 and 2018** - presentation of the faculty through optical experiments of AOLab and the Department of Wireless Communications